zjgsu-mi-practice/todo-api-py/README.md

 - Test fixtures for database and FastAPI client
 - Coverage reporting

+Tests are automatically run via GitHub Actions on every push to the repository.
+See the [GitHub Actions workflow](.github/workflows/tests.yml) for details.

 ## Configuration

 Environment variables can be set in `.env` file: